 In 1908 the premises were taken over by St Ethelburga's Home for Girls, which moved from Kilburn so that the 40 girls (aged from 8 to 14 years) could have space to play and to tend their own little vegetable garden.

 The Home closed in 1922 and the building then became the York House Hotel.
 Part of the site became a tea garden (some of it still remains as the garden of the Wheatsheaf public house) until 1929.

-The Hotel has since been demolished and new homes have been built on the site, as well as a new road - York Crescent.
+The Hotel was demolished in 1930 and new homes have been built on the site, as well as a new road - York Crescent.

 The only remnant of the Oriolet Hospital is a dragon finial on the roof of No. 97 Stapes Road.

 The Art Deco-style apartment blocks along York Crescent, built on the site of the Oriolet Hospital.

 The dragon finial can be seen on the roof of the second house from the left in Stapes Road.